DynoW/pclp-vscode/README.md

 ## Extensions:
-- `C/C++ Extension Pack` by Microsoft (it installs C/C++, themes and CMake Tools) Makefile Tools by Microsoft
+- `C/C++ Extension Pack` by Microsoft (it installs C/C++, themes and CMake Tools)
+- `Makefile Tools` by Microsoft
 - `Error Lens` by Alexander
 - `vscode-pdf` by tomoki1207
 - `EditorConfig` for VS Code by EditorConfig
 - `Better Comments` by Aaron Bond (optional)
 - `Excalidraw` by pomdtr (optional - whiteboard for making schemes of algorithms)

 ## Setup formatter:

-In VSCode, open a .c file and press `CTRL+SHIFT+P` and type Format Document With... > Configure Default Formatter... > C/C++
+In VS Code, open a .c file and press `CTRL+SHIFT+P` and type: Format Document With... > Configure Default Formatter... > C/C++

-Tthis should make it default formatter.
-Now you can use same combination and select Format Document (or just press `CTRL+S`)
+This should set it as the default formatter.
+Now you can use the same steps and select 'Format Document' (or just press CTRL+S).

 ## How to run code?
 Just press the triangle with the bug in the top right.